 What Happened to OmeTV?
 App Removed Following Safety Warning

 If you’ve been looking for the OmeTV app recently, you might have noticed it’s missing from major app stores.
-The popular "chat roulette" style platform has effectively been pulled from distribution by Apple and Google in Australia following a serious intervention by the eSafety Commissioner.
+The popular "chat roulette" style platform has effectively been pulled from distribution by Apple and Google in all countries following a serious intervention by the eSafety Commissioner.

 Here is everything you need to know about the removal and what it means for the random video chat landscape.